Who are the Baha’is?

-The Baha’i Faith is a world religion whose purpose is to unite all the races and peoples in one universal Cause and one common Faith.
-Baha’is are the followers of Baha’u’llah, Who they believe is the Promised One of all Ages.
-The traditions of almost every people include the promise of a future when peace and harmony will be established on earth and humankind will live in prosperity.
-We believe that the promised hour has come and that Baha’u’llah is the great Personage Whose Teachings will enable humanity to build a new world.
+The Baha’i Faith is a world religion whose purpose is to unite all the races and peoples of the world.
+Members of the Baha’i Faith are called Baha’is which means “follower of Baha’u’llah”.
+In the traditions of almost every people there is a promise of a future when peace and harmony will be established on earth and humankind will live in prosperity.
+Baha’is believe that Baha’u’llah is the One who fulfils that promise by bringing teachings to enable humanity to build a new world.

 - Humanity is one human family

 - Independent investigation of truth

 - Harmony between science and religion

 - Justice and equity as foundations for world peace

 - There is one God who is the center of devotion of all religions

 - Progressive Revelation, a core teaching in the Baha’i Faith, suggests that religions are inherently one and that truth is revealed by God progressively through a series of divine Messengers.
 Each Revelation is tailored to suit the needs of the time, the place of their appearance and the capacity of humanity.